Hewlett-Packard: Products and organizational structure

 HP Software Division was the company's enterprise software unit, which produced and marketed its brand of enterprise-management software, HP OpenView.
 From September 2005 HP purchased several software companies as part of a publicized, deliberate strategy to augment its software offerings for large business customers.
 HP Software sold several categories of software, which included business service management software, application lifecycle management software, mobile apps, and enterprise security software (the latter of which included, ArcSight, Fortify Software, Atalla and TippingPoint).
 HP Software also provided software as a service (SaaS), cloud computing solutions, and software services, including consulting, education, professional services, and support.

 HP's Office of Strategy and Technology had four main functions: To steer the company's $3.6 billion research and development investment; foster the development of the company's global technical community; lead the company's strategy and corporate development efforts, and perform worldwide corporate marketing activities.

 HP Labs served as the research arm of HP.

-HP also offered managed services by which they provide complete IT-support solutions for other companies and organizations.
+HP also offered managed services by which it provides complete IT-support solutions for other companies and organizations.
 One example of this was offering "Professional Support" and desktop "Premier Support" for Microsoft in the EMEA marketplace.
 This was done from the Leixlip campus near Dublin, Sofia and Israel.
 Support was offered for Microsoft Windows, Exchange, SharePoint, and some office applications.